rohitvincent/tgco-2409/README.md

 # THE CHALLENGE

 Write an application that calculates which customer spent the most money in our store and displays his/her name, surname, and total amount spent.

+# EXTRA POINTS

+What is the best test strategy for an application like this?
+The team with highest test coverage will be awarded 5 extra points!

+Tip: No, "I will let QA decide" is not an option

+# EVEN MORE EXTRA POINTS

+The team with highest test coverage will be awarded 5 extra points!